im-open/check-for-pr-changes/README.md

-# check-if-pr-has-code-changes
+# did-custom-action-code-change

 This action has been customized for [im-open's] needs and may not work exactly for your use case.
 Please feel free to fork this repository if it needs to be customized.

+This action outputs a flag indicating whether the changes in the PR were to code files and code folders so the build workflow knows whether the action version should be incremented or not.
+It does this by gathering the list of files and folders changed in a PR through the GH API.
+The action then compares that list against the list of `files-with-code` and `folders-with-code` to determine if any of those source code items were changed.

-This action can determine if changes were made to specific files or folders which make up the code portion of a custom action.
-It is intended to be used in the same repo where the PRs are created and in a workflow with a `pull_request` trigger.
+This action is intended to be used in the same repo where the PRs are created and in a workflow with a `pull_request` trigger.

 ## Index